Ventless Gas Fireplaces: Complete Buying Guide

 Ventless gas fireplaces are a great alternative to conventional wood-burning fireplaces.
-They don't require an external vent, so they are more energy-efficient than wood or vented gas fireplaces.
+They don't require an external vent, so they are easier to install and are more energy-efficient than wood or vented gas fireplaces.

-Most people today don't use their fireplace as a primary source of heat, but ventless gas fireplaces are still capable of heating a small house and providing that warm, cozy feel we all know and love.
+Today, most people don't use their fireplace as a primary source of heat.
+However, if you do want that extra heat, ventless gas fireplaces can heat-up a small house and provide that warm, cozy feel we all know and love.

 A wide variety of ventless gas fireplaces are available today.
 Some are large and serve as a room's focal point, while others are more streamlined and compact.
 From traditional to modern, there is a ventless gas fireplace for every style.